-The National Institute for Health Research (NIHR) defines public involvement as research being carried out ‘with’ or ‘by’ members of the public rather than ‘to’, ‘about’ or ‘for’ them.
+The National Institute for Health and Care Research (NIHR) defines public involvement as research being carried out ‘with’ or ‘by’ members of the public rather than ‘to’, ‘about’ or ‘for’ them.

 In other words, this is when health and social care researchers and research organisations work in active partnership with members of the public so the public are involved in the conduct of the research.
-It is also sometimes called patient and public involvement or PPI.
+It is also sometimes called patient and public involvement and engagement or PPIE.

 Why is public involvement important?

 Involving people who have personal knowledge and experience of a research topic as a patient, service user or carer can help to strengthen and improve the quality of your research and make it more relevant.
 In some research projects you may need to consider involving wider stakeholders (e.g., practitioners, service providers, commissioners, charities) as well as members of the public.

 There is also said to be a moral obligation to involve the public in research because research is ultimately for them and because the public fund the majority of research.

 In addition, public involvement is now expected by the NHS and most funding bodies in order to secure funding and gain ethical approval to run studies.
 Many research funders including the NIHR ask researchers to describe how they are going to involve members of the public in the different stages of their research.
 NIHR funding applications are reviewed by a range of experts which include patients, service users, carers and the public.

 Public contributors have also said that providing public involvement is a rewarding and empowering experience as they have felt bonded with researchers and other public contributors by their shared goals.

 How should members of the public be involved in research?